ssantichaivekin/prolog-grader/Readme.md

 The folder has four parts helpers, submissions, drivers, and solutions.
 1. **Helpers** run in every tests.
 The helpers (prolog .pl files) will get run in alphabetical order.
-You cannot have the same predicates defined in different files, so if a student is supposed to write the `accepts` predicate, you cannot add more rules to `accepts` in the helper files.
+You cannot have the same predicates defined in different files, so if a student is supposed to write the `accepts` predicate in their submissions file, you cannot add more rules to `accepts` in the helper files.
     ([reference](http://www.swi-prolog.org/FAQ/Multifile.html))
     In DFA assignments, one would create `DFAaccepts.pl` helper as follows: